NonsoSk/Customer-Churn-Analysis/README.md

 To minimize the influence of imbalance dataset, we go for the last option since we could not collect more samples.
 Went further to check and remove outliers and the result showed that there are no outliers.

-# DATA CLEANING AND TRANSFORMATION
+# Data Cleaning and Transformation
 We dropped the “customer id” since it was not going to help us in our prediction and then moved on to perform one-hot encoding on our c categorical features which evidently expanded the number of our columns from 21 to 31
 We went over to feature scaling so as to prepare the data by splitting it into training and testing sets.

-# MODEL TRAINING
+# Model Training

 ## Prediction using Logical Regression
 Imported the logistic regression from the sklearn.linear model

 Moving further, we ran the logistic regression model prediction

 <img width="392" alt="Logical Regression analysis" src="https://github.com/user-attachments/assets/29b2e165-50ad-40e3-82e3-faecc39ede28">